ehrpg/qstar/docs/character/perks.md

 ##### Animal Friend

 You can use the [Persuade][] Skill to tame animals that aren't hostile.
+Tamed animals follow you and can do basic tasks, provided you feed them regularly.
+The longer you have an animal, the more loyal it gets.

 Requires
 :   [Soul][] [d8][]